ItalyCookieChoices/italy-cookie-choices/readme.txt

 * Merged Third part cookie eraser and Italy Cookie Choices
 * Added new input for banner background color and text color
+* Added input for text and button in embed block content and widget
 * Added shortcode button for policy page [accept_button]

 = 1.2.3 =